tarantool/doc/doc/concepts/configuration.rst

     :end-before: ee_note_centralized_config_end

-Tarantool enables you to store configuration data in one reliable place, for example, a Tarantool or etcd-based configuration storage.
+Tarantool enables you to store configuration data in one place using a Tarantool or etcd-based storage.
 To achieve this, you need to:

 1. Set up a centralized configuration storage.